Nano-grid Solar+Batteries

 The residential solar program in Hawaii has been very successful.
 Forty-five percent of single-family homes utilize rooftop solar- the “haves,” if you will.
 This has given the grid a severe duck curve due to excess daytime solar being exported.
 A high evening peak demand led to Hawaii ending its Net Energy Metering (NEM) program in 2015.
 Today, the state’s solar grid-export credit is 10¢/kWh (wholesale price).

 There is a severe social-economic energy divide between the “haves” and “have-nots” in Hawaii.
 Rooftop solar households benefit from up to 92% energy cost savings and energy burden reduction.
-If everyone switches to Time-of-Use (TOU) rates and add Battery-Only as an overnight household appliance the “have nots” can reduced HECO bill by 50% and charge the battery from excess daytime solar from the grid at the lowest TOU rates.
+If everyone switches to Time-of-Use (TOU) rates and add Battery-Only as an overnight household appliance the “have nots” can reduce their HECO bill by 50% and charge their battery from excess daytime solar from the grid at the lowest TOU rates.

 Among the hardest hit by a high energy burden are native Hawaiian low-income families, who could see their energy burden reduced by up to 92%, a significant relief when living paycheck to paycheck.